Morningside Heights: 21st century

 In the late 1990s, some businesses in the area started labeling Morningside Heights and southern Harlem with the name SoHa (for "South Harlem" or "South of Harlem"), as seen in the names of Max's SoHa restaurant and the former SoHa nightclub in Morningside Heights.
 "SoHa" has become a controversial name, having been used by the real estate industry and other individuals gentrifying the area between West 110th and 125th Streets.
 One critic called the SoHa name "insulting and another sign of gentrification run amok", while another said that "the rebranding not only places their neighborhood's rich history under erasure but also appears to be intent on attracting new tenants, including students from nearby Columbia University."
 The controversy later led to proposals for legislation that would limit neighborhood rebranding citywide.

 By the 2010s, new developments were being built amid several of Morningside Heights' preexisting institutions.
 For instance, two residential buildings had been erected on the cathedral close of St. John the Divine; part of the old St. Luke's Hospital was being converted into apartments; and the Union and Jewish Theological Seminaries had sold the rights to build apartments on their campuses.
 However, the neighborhood still retained a reputation for being relatively affordable, with per-foot housing prices being lower than in nearby neighborhoods.
 In 2017, part of Morningside Heights was protected as part of the Morningside Heights Historic District.
+Despite advocacy from local residents, the New York City Department of City Planning declined to rezone Morningside Heights in 2019.
+This prompted residents to create a task force, the Morningside Heights Community Coalition, to rezone certain blocks to require affordable housing in certain types of developments.
+In 2021, the task force and local politicians announced a proposal to rezone a 15-block portion of Morningside Heights; if implemented, it would be the neighborhood's first rezoning in six decades.